earthly/website/blog/_posts/2023-04-09-python-data-classes.md

 However, it can sometimes be helpful to have immutable instances:

 - It prevents accidental modification of one or more instance fields.
-- Immutable instances are hashable by default.
+- Immutable instances can be hashed by default.
 Therefore, this is helpful if you'd like to use the instance fields as keys of a dictionary, later dump it into a JSON string.

 To make instances immutable, set the `frozen` parameter in the `@dataclass` decorator to `True`.